 - Review your business continuity plans and procedures.

-- Ensure that your systems, including Virtual Private Networks and firewalls, are up to date with the most recent security patches (see guidance for Windows and Apple products).
+- Ensure that your systems, including Virtual Private Networks and firewalls, are up to date with the most recent security patches.

 - Increase your cyber security measures in anticipation of the higher demand on remote access technologies, and test them ahead of time.

 - If you use a remote desktop client, ensure it is secure.

 - Ensure your work devices, such as laptops and mobile phones, are secure.

 - Implement multi-factor authentication for remote access systems and resources (including cloud services).

 - Ensure that you are protected against Denial of Service (DoS) threats.